 You won't find a better service at a better price.
-We make sure our pricing is clear so that there aren't surprises at the end.
+We make sure our pricing is clear so that you can see what fees apply to the relevant areas.

 The majority of the process can be done from home, online or via phone post and email.

 The most common complaint is due to poor communication, that's why we make sure to be on hand to answer your queries.
 You can contact us by phone or email, or arrange an appointment, whichever you prefer.

 How does the transfer of equity process go?

 We’ll talk through your needs and provide you with a fixed quote.

 Once you accept the quote, our solicitor will send you all the necessary paperwork immediately.

 Simply return the paperwork signed, complete with your certified copies of ID and proof of address.
 Once all parties on the deed have given permission – including the lender – a deed of transfer will be granted.